 There are two methods developed for flow control namely Stop-and-wait and Sliding-window.
 Stop-and-wait is also known as Request/reply sometimes.
 Request/reply (Stop-and-wait) flow control requires each data packet to be acknowledged by the remote host before the next packet is sent.
-This is discussed in detail in the following subsection.
-Sliding window algorithms, used by TCP, permit multiple data packets to be in simultaneous transit, making more efficient use of network bandwidth as discussed in subsection 3.3.2.2.
+Sliding window algorithms, used by TCP, permit multiple data packets to be in simultaneous transit.

-3.3.2.1 Stop-and-Wait
+Stop-and-Wait

 This is the simplest form of flow control where a sender transmits a data frame.
 After receiving the frame, the receiver indicates its willingness to accept another frame by sending back an ACK frame acknowledging the frame just received.
 The sender must wait until it receives the ACK frame before sending the next data frame.
-This is sometimes referred to as ping-pong behavior, request/reply is simple to understand and easy to implement, but not very efficient.
-In LAN environment with fast links, this isn't much of a concern, but WAN links will spend most of their time idle, especially if several hops are required.

-Figure 3.3.1 illustrates the operation of the stop-and-wait protocol.
+The following figure given below illustrates the operation of the stop-and-wait protocol.
 The blue arrows show the sequence of data frames being sent across the link from the sender (top to the receiver (bottom).
 The protocol relies on two-way transmission (full duplex or half duplex) to allow the receiver at the remote node to return frames acknowledging the successful transmission.
 The acknowledgements are shown in green in the diagram, and flow back to the original sender.
-A small processing delay may be introduced between reception of the last byte of a Data PDU and generation of the corresponding ACK.